-MEREDITH YOUNG, PhD, is an Associate Professor with the Centre for Medical Education and the Department of Medicine at McGill University.
-She earned her PhD In cognitive psychology from McMaster University studying how individuals (both individuals with and without medical expertise) think through a variety of complex problems in medicine.
+MEREDITH YOUNG, PhD, is an Associate Professor in the Institute of Health Sciences Education at McGill University.
+She earned her PhD in cognitive psychology from McMaster University studying how individuals (both individuals with and without medical expertise) think through a variety of complex problems in medicine.
 More specifically, she studied the intersection of more intuitive decision-making and more structured, rule-based reasoning.

 E-mail: meredith.young [at] mcgill.ca